felisep/Splash-Screen-Tutorial-/README.md

 # Splash-Screen-Tutorial-
+This is just a placeholder for the moment.
-A simple splash screen with a tutorial so that the user knows how to play the game
+A simple splash screen with animation, followed by a tutorial so that the user knows how to play the game.